Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 59.5 points -- this matchup's point total -- only one time this year.
+- Texas A&M and its opponents have scored at least 59.5 points -- this matchup's over/under -- just once this year.

-- The two teams combine to score 64.1 points per game, 4.6 more than the over/under in this contest.
+- The combined points per game average of the two teams, 64.1, is 4.6 points more than Saturday's over/under.

-- This contest's over/under is 5.2 points more than the 54.3 these two squads combine to allow per game this season.
+- These two squads combine to surrender 54.3 points per game, 5.2 fewer than this contest's over/under.

-- The Aggies and their opponents score an average of 50.9 points per game, 8.6 fewer than Saturday's total.
+- The 61.5 PPG average total in Tigers games this season is 2.0 points more than this game's over/under.

 Texas A&M Stats and Trends

-- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team scores more than 37.5 points.
+- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team records more than 37.5 points.

 - This year, the Aggies have turned the ball over 10 times, one more than the Tigers' takeaways (9).